Native Linux Microcontainers

 Quick Start

-Open AWS Console → CloudShell (top-right toolbar icon) and run:
+Open AWS Console → CloudShell (top-right toolbar icon) and run ONE of the following based on your storage preference:

 Step 2: Launch EC2 Instance (Console - 5 minutes)